Top Democratic lawmaker to probe hate crimes and surveillance of minorities

 Justice Department spokeswoman Kelly Laco, in response to Nadler's letter, pointed to a list of hate crime cases the department has brought since last year.

-Among the cases include the high-profile prosecution of James Alex Fields, currently on trial for killing a woman by driving his car into a crowd of counterprotesters after a white nationalist rally in Charlottesville, Virginia last year.
+Among the cases is the high-profile prosecution of James Alex Fields, currently on trial for killing a woman by driving his car into a crowd of counterprotesters after a white nationalist rally in Charlottesville, Virginia, last year.

+Tyler Houlton, press secretary for the Department of Homeland Security, said his agency is "committed to combating all forms of violent extremism, especially movements that espouse racial supremacy or bigotry."